Medically Reviewed By | Dr. Kate Panawash, PT, NCS, DPT

 Recovery runs are an excellent strategy for supporting some training programs, especially high-intensity ones.
 However, you don’t need them to be an everyday addition.
 Recovery runs are most helpful for runners who run more than three to four times per week.
 Otherwise, it is best to just stick to a regular running schedule.

 Make sure to schedule your recovery runs properly.
 Using them within 24 hours of a more intense run is best, but normally not less than eight hours apart.
-A popular strategy is to perform longer training runs in the morning and recovery runs in the evening.
+A popular strategy for longer distance or advanced runners to perform longer training runs in the morning and recovery runs in the evening.

 Remember, if you include recovery runs too often, they might be counterproductive.
 Rest is still important for recovery too.
 If you feel like your legs are tired or worn out, or you might have tweaked a muscle, a recovery run is no substitute for proper rest.